NSQHS Standards – Commission Advisory Statement and Updates

 This timeframe applies even if a health service organisation is being assessed this year, and will not impact their accreditation status.

-Provision of attestation statements relate to Actions 1.1 and 1.2 of the NSQHS Standards (second edition).
-For further clarification on the process for submitting attestation statements click here.
+Provision of attestation statements relates to Actions 1.1 and 1.2 of the NSQHS Standards (second edition).
+For further clarification on the process for submitting attestation statements visit the Commission’s website.

 Advisory AS18/10: Informed financial consent